adityatelange/evil-winrm-py/README.md

 # evil-winrm-py

-Evil-WinRM-Py is a Python-based tool for Windows Remote Management (WinRM) that allows users to execute commands on remote Windows machines.
+`evil-winrm-py` is a python-based tool for executing commands on remote Windows machines using the WinRM (Windows Remote Management) protocol.
+It provides an interactive shell.

 ![](https://raw.githubusercontent.com/adityatelange/evil-winrm-py/refs/tags/v0.0.5/assets/terminal.png)